-In this article, we’ll compare DotLoop vs DocuSign.
+In this article, we’ll compare DotLoop vs. DocuSign.
 We’ll analyze both platforms to answer a simple question: Which is the better electronic signature platform?

-We’ll evaluate both based on:
+We’ll evaluate both based on the following:

 - Customer reviews